benhenshaw/rhythm/doc/final.md

 ENDHDR
 ~~~

-Much the same as above, the header is parsed in a single call to `fscanf`, the raw data read with a call to `fread`, and the byte order must be swapped before returning in a `Sound` structure:
+Much the same as above, the header is parsed in a single call to `fscanf`, and the raw data read with a call to `fread` before returning in a `Sound` structure:

 ~~~C
 typedef struct